dotmesh-io/dotscience-tf/aws/README.md

 # Dotscience on AWS

-Please refer to our docs here for brining up Dotscience on AWS - https://docs.dotscience.com/install/tf-aws/
+Please refer to our docs here for bringing up Dotscience on AWS - https://docs.dotscience.com/install/tf-aws/